Skip to primary navigation Skip to content Skip to footer

 Another time/area to avoid if possible is late afternoons going southbound on the Kaumauli’I Highway, in front of Kauai Community College.
 Everyone’s heading home from work and school and that light can get very backup up, so just beware, not that sitting in twenty minutes of traffic ever killed anyone.

-The simple truth is that traffic delays can happen anywhere and anytime, because if there’s even the slightest fender bender—they’re liable to close down one lane, and then everything just goes FUBAR from there.
+The simple truth is that traffic delays can happen anywhere and anytime, because if there’s even the slightest fender bender—they’re liable to close down one lane and then everything just goes FUBAR from there.
 You definitely don’t want to be “that guy” that causes the fender bender, so take it easy!

 On Kauai, you need to plan for traffic.
 Always give yourself plenty of time to get where you’re going, so you don’t have to stress.
 Nobody comes on vacation to stress out in traffic.
 Also, keep your water bottle in the car and maybe some snacks.
 Being hangry never helps anything.